 The coil drainpan must be held tightly to its bottom support with the hold-down brackets, a visual inspection should be made to ensure the brackets are installed properly and a good air seal exists.
+If installing a horizontal drainpan kit onto a unit, the Installer must verify that a good air seal has been made to the units insulation or sheetmetal.
+(Note: Nortek Indoor coils can be factory ordered with the horizontal pan pre-installed.
+Refer to your distributor for additional information on these units.)

-The drainpan deflector brackets must be attached to the inner side of the coil on both of the headers -or- attached directly to the drain pan.
+The Drainpan deflector brackets must be attached to the inner side of the coil on both of the headers -or- attached directly to the drain pan.
 (Model/application dependent) The installer should visually inspect that both brackets are installed and have not been damaged or loosened during shipping.
 Simply tilting the cabinet up to view the brackets from the underside opening is sufficient.
 If the small air space between the coil fin-pack and the coil header is blocked off by the brackets, they are properly installed.
-Refer to Figure 13 for details.
+Refer to Figure 19 for details.